Thikkurissy Sukumaran Nair

 Thikkurissy Sukumaran Nair (16 October 1916 – 11 March 1997) was an Indian poet, playwright, script writer, lyricist, orator, film director and actor, though he is best known as an actor in Malayalam cinema.
 He is the recipient of Padma Shri from the Government of India, which is one of the highest civilian honours in India.
 In a career that spanned about 47 years, he acted in over 700 films.
-He is considered to be the "First Superstar in Mollywood".
+He is considered to be the "first superstar of Malayalam cinema".
 In 1993, he was honoured with the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.

 Early life

 Sukumaran Nair was born on 16 October 1916 in the village of Thikkurissy, Nagercoil, then part of Travancore.
 The village of Thikkurissy is now in Nanchilnadu, Nagercoil, Kanyakumari district, Tamil Nadu.
-He was born in an aristocratic Nair family to Mangat C. Govinda Pillai and N. Lekshmi Amma.
+He was born to N. Lekshmi Amma and M. C. Govinda Pillai of the Mangat house, an aristocratic Nair family.
 He was a good writer and an orator even when he was doing his schooling in Marthandam Government Boys School.
 He wrote his first poem at the age of 8 and his poem was published for the first time when he was 14 in Dhakshina Bharathi.
 His poems were collectively published as a book named Kedavilakku when he was 20.
 His parents wanted him to secure a government job, but he launched his career in writing and arts even before he completed his studies.
 Incidentally, his sister L. Omanakkunjamma was the first female magistrate in India.